RichardZJM/K-MTP-training/research_notebook.md

 ssh -Y zjm@narval.computecanada.ca
 ```

+Additional notes on the usage of the Narval cluster is available in the [General Notes](#hpc-clusters)

 Alternatively, it was also possible to connect more easily through a program called MobaXterm which would also allow easier file transfer between a local environment and the cluster.
 However, it was Windows-based, and since I was running Linux natively, I ended up switching to SSH through the Linux terminal and used Git for version control and file transfer.

 For the rest of the session, we focused on the installation of the MLIP package which I have detailed in the General Notes section.
 At the end of this session, Hao left me with some of the example scripts which I could digest later throughout the week.